 Welcome to England!
 Upon arrival at the airport, you and your family will be met by your driver and transferred to your central London hotel.
 England's capital is a dynamic, family-friendly city filled with inspiring museums, parks, and attractions for kids of all ages and interests.
 Once you've checked in to your hotel and settled in, it's time to start your UK adventure with a cruise along the River Thames.

 No ordinary river cruise, this 45-minute tour is based on the award-winning children's BBC TV show and book series "Horrible Histories."
 As you glide along the Thames with your family, your guide will enthrall the kids (and adults) with London's history as you see sights, including the Tower of London, London Bridge, the Palace of Westminster, and more.
-Expect gruesome, witty stories that capture the kids' imaginations with a re-telling of London's history that will inspire them for the rest of the trip.
+Expect gruesome and witty stories that capture the kids' imaginations with a retelling of London's history that will inspire them for the rest of the trip.

 This morning, you'll visit one of London's top attractions and one of the world's most famous homes—you're off to Buckingham Palace!
-As the primary residence of England's royal family since the turn of the 18th century, you and the kids will witness the Changing of the Guard ceremony.
+At the primary residence of England's royal family since the turn of the 18th century, you and the kids will witness the Changing of the Guard ceremony.
 Meet your guide, who'll ensure you arrive at the right time to avoid the mass crowds and see the marching guards dressed in their famous black fur caps and red tunics.
 The symbolic ceremony sees the King's Guard hand over responsibility for protecting the palace to the New Guard.

-Fans of the boy wizard are in for a treat today as you and your family follow in the footsteps of Harry and friends with a two-hour "Harry Potter"-themed tour around the capital.
+Fans of literature's famous boy wizard can opt for a two-hour "Harry Potter"-themed tour around the capital.
 To make the experience extra special, you'll also have a private chauffeur, along with your guide, to help ferry little legs across the city.
-Start at the St Pancras Renaissance Hotel, where the Weasley's Ford Anglia takes off in "Harry Potter and the Chamber of Secrets," and see key sights mentioned in the tales, such as London Zoo, where Harry makes a window disappear in the Reptile House, Piccadilly Circus, and Trafalgar Square.
+Start at the St Pancras Renaissance Hotel, where the Weasley's Ford Anglia takes off in "Harry Potter and the Chamber of Secrets," and see key sights mentioned in the tales, such as the London Zoo, Piccadilly Circus, and Trafalgar Square.
+The tour finishes at the iconic King's Cross Platform 9 ¾, where your guide will help choreograph you and your family for the perfect shot.

 Plan your trip to England